hsoft/xibless/docs/api/textfield.rst

         A string that represents the text field's text.
 Equivalent to ``[self stringValue]``.

+    .. attribute:: placeholder

+        A string representing the "placeholder text", that is, a text displayed in light shade of grey when the text field contains no text.
+Equivalent to ``[[self cell] placeholderString]``.

     .. attribute:: alignment

         One of :ref:`text-alignment-constants`.
 Alignment of the text within the field.